mgorav/joyent-helloworld/README.md

 3. defining the dependencies of the current service
 4. the management of the service workflow by calling configuration script for preStart / onChange / postStop actions

+## Joyent Container

+Triton containers come in three types:

+1. Infrastructure containers running container-native Linux and SmartOS that work like a typical Unix host.
+2. Docker containers running your favorite Docker images.
+3. Containers hosting hardware virtual machines running Windows, FreeBSD, or others.
+These don't offer the same performance advantages as our other offerings, but they offer compatibility for workloads that can't be fully containerized.

+For more details & comparision refer to [blog](https://www.joyent.com/blog/understanding-triton-containers)

 ![Container Piolot](ContainerPilot.jpg)

 The application is divided into 4 parts: